 - Abolish all asset forfeiture programs and laws.

 - End mandatory arrest and failure to protect laws that lead to the criminalization of survivors of gendered violence; grant clemency to criminalized survivors.

 - Legalize the recreational use, home growth, and sale of cannabis.
 Pass pending legislation and implement 30% equity licensing.

 - Expunge all criminal convictions associated with the use of and trade in drugs other than truly violent crimes such as sexual and other assaults, kidnapping, and homicide.

-Freedom for all incarcerated people
+An end to oppression for all incarcerated people

 - Make all communication between prisoners and families free

 - To address the COVID-19 pandemic, release all prisoners over 65, short-timers, non-violent, disabled, mentally ill offenders and otherwise vulnerable inmates.

 - Regardless of COVID-19, release all over 65 to the lowest level of home confinement.

 - Provide trauma-informed mental health assistance to inmates and families on par with the highest quality available on the outside.